Sample Break Up Letter to Send to Your Mega-Bank

 * Creating fossil-fuel-free banking products to meet consumer demand.

-Thank you for considering these important and timely steps.
+Thank you for considering these important and timely actions.

 Sincerely yours,